denisdefreyne/ddplugin/README.md

 When you submit a pull request, make sure that your change is covered by tests, and that the `README` and [YARD](http://yardoc.org/) source code documentation are still up-to-date.

-To run the tests, execute `rake`:
+To run the tests:

 ```
+% bundle install
-% rake
+% bundle exec rake
 ```